ckcr4lyf/qbit-race/README.md

 2. Comamnd - `/home/username/scripts/qbit-race/bin/autodl_feed.js`
 3. Arguments - `"$(TorrentPathName)"`

-**NOTE: THIS IS DIFFERENT THAN PREVIOUS VERSION WHICH NEEDED 4 ARGUMENTS!!!**
+**NOTE: THIS IS DIFFERENT THAN THE 1.0.0 VERSION WHICH NEEDED 4 ARGUMENTS!!!**

 Click OK, and that should be it!